DMA-Latte: Expanding the Reach of DMA Offloads to Latency-bound ML Communication: Related work

-Several works offload communication to DMAs.
+\textbf{DMA Offload of ML Collectives:} Several works offload communication to DMAs.
 MSCCL++~\cite{shah2025msccl++} initiates DMAs from GPU kernels (through proxy channel in CPU) involving CUs, which in our work we prefer to reserve only for compute operations.
-Furthermore, they implement only the {\tt pcpy} variant for collectives which along with additional indirection to initiate DMA copies can hurt KB-MB sized collective performance.
+Furthermore, they implement only the \textit{pcpy} variant for collectives which along with additional indirection to initiate DMA copies can hurt KB-MB sized collective performance.
 ConCCL~\cite{agrawal2025optimizingmlconcurrentcomputation} shows DMA's potential to accelerate concurrent compute, however, focuses on large collectives.
-ARK~\cite{hwang2023ark} focuses on small-sized DMA transfers but proposes a GPU thread-initiated DMA prototype which requires considerable software and hardware changes.
-This work in contrast relies on existing software stack and HW to build performant DMA collectives and, unlike other works, evaluates both performance and power.
+Similarly, other GPU vendors have also introduced DMA-based collectives which also under-perform compared to GPU cores at smaller sizes~\cite{ce_collectives}.
+In this work, we attempt to expand DMA's reach to the entire spectrum of transfer, and thus collective, sizes by making latency-bound DMA offload efficient.